django-bridge/django-bridge/website/docs/views.md

 # Writing Views

-Django Render applications use Django’s views and URL routing for all backend application logic.
+Django Bridge applications use Django’s views and URL routing for all backend application logic.
 The only difference from a regular Django application is the response type.

 If you’re unfamiliar with Django views, they are Python functions that take a web request and return a web response.